FAQ for Compare & Connect K-12

 This data allows us to understand the progress America’s school districts are making toward providing enough bandwidth to support digital learning for students.
-The 2015 States of the States revealed that 23% of school districts are not meeting the FCC minimum Internet access goal of 100 kbps per student.
-Analysis of E-rate data helps us understand what needs to be done in order to connect the remaining 20 million students to high-speed broadband.
+Our most recent States of the States reveals the number of school districts that are not meeting the FCC minimum Internet access goal of 100 kbps per student.
+Analysis of E-rate data helps us understand what needs to be done in order to connect the remaining students to high-speed broadband.

 Data Terms and Calculations